digital-solver/scynapse-api/README.md

 1. As a user, I want to be able to receive information on movies, directors, and genres so that I can learn more about movies I’ve watched or am interested in.
 2. As a user, I want to be able to create a profile so I can save data about my favorite movies.

-## Materials
-During the development of this project, the following materials were used to guide the work and stay organized:

-User stories: A set of user stories were created to help understand the needs and goals of the users of the application.
-These stories served as a roadmap for the development process, helping to prioritize features and functionality.

-Kanban board: A Kanban board was used to track progress and manage tasks.
-The board helped keep track and ensure deadlines were met.

 ## Technologies